MandiYang/YOUAREANIDIOT.PY.TROJAN/README.md

 In the image folder there is the image used for the virus or trojan.
 To stop the trojan you must kill the process that opens the windows in some way.

 Requires python3.5 or newer to run the program!
-Also "YOUAREANIDIOT" requires Pillow python module but the trojan installs it by itself.
+"YOUAREANIDIOT" also requires Pillow python module but the trojan installs it by itself.

 ### THE CODE IS ONLY FOR EDUCATION PURPOSE, DO NOT USE THIS FOR HARM.